cassiopeian/case-converter/README.md

  Since this project is all about typing, a typewriter seemed like the perfect symbol.
 I wanted it to be modern and bright, so I chose to make it mint green.

+## Inspiration

+ It TaKeS fOrEvEr to type in togglecase on mobile devices.
+I knew there were built-in JavaScript methods to transform text to uppercase and lowercase, so I wanted to challenge myself to create a togglecase converter.

 ## Tech Specs

  Case Converter was built with jQuery version 3.6.0.